minad/paripari/README.md

 * Backtracking by default for ease of use
 * `commit` combinator to improve error messages by committing to branches
 * Tracing parser to analyze backtracking
-* ByteStrings can be parsed as UTF-8
+* Support for strict UTF-8 `ByteString` and strict `Text`
 * Combinators for indentation-sensitive parsing
-* Most Parsec/Megaparsec combinators provided, relying on parser-combinators
+* Most Parsec/Megaparsec combinators provided, relying on the `parser-combinators` library

 ## Example